 Not a big deal, but something of note is that the 680 is made out of plastic, unlike the metal of the best of Edwin Land’s original masterpieces.
 I doubt that the plastic will be the point of failure for any of these cameras before one of the delicate mechanisms inside break, but it does make the camera feel a bit cheap when next to something like the SX-70 Sonar.

 If you want the very best that Polaroid had and has to offer, there’s nothing like the Polaroid 680.
-The Impossible Project, now Polaroid Originals, has made a valiant effort with the I-1, and the Spectra System cameras are tougher, but there’s nothing quite like the power and precision of the Polaroid 680 and 690 cameras.
+Polaroid makes new cameras like the OneStep+ with cool new features and box-type 600 cameras like the Impulse AF can be tougher, but there’s nothing quite like the power and precision of the Polaroid 680 and 690 cameras.

 This camera is relatively rare and expensive.
 Unlike box types, folding-type Polaroid SLRs won’t usually appear in attics or flea markets, although you never know.
 Polaroid Originals sells refurbished models for a huge markup, which is where I bought mine.
 It’s expensive, but after my SX-70 Sonar I bought elsewhere died, I wanted to make sure that a SLR 680 I invested in would last.
 I’m happy to report it has!
 You can also find these cameras on eBay for less money, but a bit more risk.